Arvid Rosengren’s top 22 wine places in New York

 Casual and friendly spot on the waterfront in Brooklyn, with terrific Italian-leaning food from Maialino alumns.
 Although small, the menu is thoughtful, seasonal and fresh.
 Pasta is a standout.
 Go in summer for that added benefit of the cosy backyard.

 Homey and warm spot to drop in for.
 The food menu is focused on small, sharable plates but very tasty as is to be expected from the chefs behind the spots that line this block, including Frankie's 457 Spuntino and the brand new F&F Pizzeria which is sandwiched between the two more serious spots, which despite (or perhaps because of) its barebones feel serves one of the best slices anywhere.

 A welcome addition to a neighborhood that's rapidly becoming a drinking destination.
 Perhaps most publicized for being home to one of the city's best burgers (no small feat), this restaurant by Billy Durney, of perennial favorite Hometown Bar-B-Que.
 Much of the clientele seem to enjoy beer or cocktails, so perhaps the wine flies under the radar a bit.
 All the better for us drinkers!
 This is a casual destination, even if it can be hard to snag a seat due to its popularity.

 Address: 517 West 38th Street, New York

 Legacy Records is a restaurant and bar in Manhattan, New York.
-It is the latest addition to the Delicious Hospitality Group that includes Pasquale Jones and Charlie Bird, and the wine program is directed by Arvid Rosengren, Best Sommelier in the World 2016 and also (transparency), a partner in Star Wine List.
-The wine list at Legacy Records carries a serious amount of Burgundy and other classical European regions, and quite a bit of it with mature vintages.
-But there is also a good selection of California wines.
+It is the latest addition to the Delicious Hospitality Group that includes Pasquale Jones and Charlie Bird, and the wine program is directed by Arvid Rosengren, Best Sommelier in the World 2016 and also (transparency), a partner of Star Wine List.